 The success rate depends on a number of factors, including type and duration of retinal detachment.
-For the commonest type of retinal detachment (rhegmatogenous), the UK national average among a large cohort of vitreoretinal surgeons in a research study of 4231 patients published in 2020 (Ferrara et al, American Journal of Ophthalmology.
+For the most common type of retinal detachment (rhegmatogenous), the UK national average among a large cohort of vitreoretinal surgeons in a research study of 4231 patients published in 2020 (Ferrara et al, American Journal of Ophthalmology.
 2020 Sept) demonstrated a retinal reattachment success rate of 85-88%.
-At OCL, our equivalent success rate is >90%, with a 0% infection rate.
+At OCL Vision, our equivalent success rate is >90%, with a 0% infection rate.

 Our team of expert retinal surgeons provide emergency same-day sight-saving surgery.
 If you require urgent retina care please call us on 0203 369 2020 and we will book you in to be seen immediately by our team.